Listen to Podcast

-Join Build Consulting’s change management expert Peter Mirus and Community IT’s cybersecurity guru Matt Eshleman on Wednesday, May 26 from 1-2pm Eastern for an in-depth discussion of the competing demands on nonprofit cybersecurity practices – quantifying risks, setting a budget, and guarding productivity.
+Join Build Consulting’s change management expert Peter Mirus and Community IT’s CEO Johan Hammerstrom and cybersecurity guru Matt Eshleman for an in-depth discussion of the competing demands on nonprofit cybersecurity practices – quantifying risks, setting a budget, and guarding productivity.

 As with all our webinars, this presentation is appropriate for an audience of varied IT experience.
 And Build and Community IT are scrupulously vendor-agnostic, so this conversation will feature a realistic look at the cybersecurity tools available – many of them surprisingly affordable, or focused on training and onboarding changes you can make immediately.

 You know you need to keep your nonprofit organization safe from cyber criminals.
 But how safe is safe enough?
 How much should you budget for the latest defensive technology, and how much should you focus on staff training?
 How does a nonprofit leader balance cybersecurity and convenience for users?
 If you make it too difficult to be secure at work, won’t everyone just develop unsafe work-arounds to get their job done?

 This webinar is appropriate for nonprofit executives, managers, accounting, development, and nonprofit IT personnel – and as with all our webinars, it is appropriate for a varied audience.